-The practice had a staff recruitment policy and procedure to help them employ suitable staff.
+The practice had a staff recruitment policy and procedure to help them employ suitable staff; and had the appropriate checks in place for agency and locum staff.
 These reflected the relevant legislation.
 We looked at five staff recruitment records.
 These showed that the practice followed their recruitment procedure.

 We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
-The practice ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.